-4.4.2 Exterior specifications
+4.4.2 Exterior drain systems

-Where an interior soil gas collection plenum is connected to an exterior foundation drain system, portions of exterior foundation drain systems that are constructed below grade shall be constructed as required in a) and b) of this Section 4.4.2.
+Where the interior soil gas collection plenum(s) will connect to exterior foundation drain systems, closure to resist airflow between the drain system and outdoor air is required.
+Methods shall comply with a) and b) of this Section 4.4.2:

+a) Water drainage receptors

-- a) Closure shall be provided to resist airflow between outside air and water drainage receptors, such as for grade-level drains, window well drains and open pipes above grade that receive rainwater from the roof.
-Closure shall be accomplished by surrounding piping and pipe ends with low permeability soil, capping open pipes, or using one-way flow valves with access provided for future maintenance or equivalent materials or methods; and - b) Closure shall be provided to resist airflow between outside air and foundation drain piping that opens to outside air or connects to a storm sewer.
-Closure shall be accomplished by means of a one-way flow valve with access provided for future maintenance or an equivalent method.
+For grade-level drains, window well drains, and open pipes above grade that collect rainwater from the roof, closure shall be achieved by:

+- 1. surrounding exposed piping and pipe ends with low permeable soil; - 2. capping open pipes; - 3. using one-way flow valves with access provided for future maintenance; or - 4. equivalent methods. - b) For drainage pipes that open to outdoor air or connect to a storm sewer, closure shall be achieved by means of a one-way flow valve with access provided for future maintenance or an equivalent method.